COwOkies/Cursor-Changer/README.md

 # Cursor-Changer
-CursorChanger is a Python program taht let you change your windows cursor depending of the active app.
+CursorChanger is a Python program that let you change your windows cursor depending of the active app.

 ----------------------
 Install requirements :